dsyer/inner-loop-boot-k8s/README.md

 To try the same exercises with the petclinic and a MySQL database you can instead go to the `petclinic` subdirectory.

-The command line process for the inner loop is the same.
-We can just take a quick look here at the application source code to highlight the bindings to the database.
-The source code itself is just a vanilla [Petclinic](https://github.com/spring-projects/pring-petclinic) with an extra `src/k8s` directory for the Kubernetes manifests.

 First get the database running with